leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
 The more fun topic for most people.
 This is at a basic level though and is more aimed at do you know the most common web-app problems, when you see id= what do you instantly think?
+Do you know the characters that commonly trigger XSS, Sql Injection and command injection?.
+Do you know how to sweep systesm with nmap, query information from database servers, brute force both http simple and http form authentication, brute SNMP and get information from it.
+How can you find content on web servers, and how do you get valid users from NFS, DB's, SMTP ,Windows, and finger services?
 </td>
 </tr>